-Your bed at home may be too low to manage getting in and out.
+Your bed at home may be too low to manage your hip precautions.
 Your Occupational Therapist will advise you about raising your bed if it is too low or you have been unable to find an alternate option.

 Into bed